Working groups

 Transparency

-Each WG member signs a declaration of honour declaring their commitment to work exclusively in the public interest in a way that is free from conditioning by particular interest and ideology.
+Each WG member signs a declaration of interest declaring their commitment to work exclusively in the public interest in a way that is free from conditioning by particular interest and ideology.
 When applying to join a working group, candidates disclose their interests and report any situation that may configure a conflict of interest.

 The interaction between the working groups and stakeholders (e.g., in cases in which a specific opinion is required from the working groups) takes place in an open fashion.
 The secretariat keeps records of Coalition interactions with the Intergovernmental Negotiating Committee (INC) and Member States.